techtimo/Spotmap/README.md

 Now you can enter your XML Feed Id here and give it a nice name.
 Soon Wordpress will download the points that are present in the XML Feed.

-In the mean time we can create an empty map with the Shortcode: `[Spotmap]`
+If you use Gutenberg type /spotmap to create a new Spotmap block.

+If you prefer shortcodes tpye `[Spotmap]`

 Congrats 🎉 You just created your own Spotmap.

 There are some attributes we can parse with the Shortcode:

-Note: `devices` must always match your feed name.
+Note: `feeds` must always match your configured feed name.

 This will show a bigger map and the points are all in yellow:
 ```